Public image of Taylor Swift: Trends

 Her music, visuals, general attire, and concerts have influenced fashion trends and led to sales surges.
 She boosted the popularity of red lipsticks—considered one of her signature fashion motifs, especially since Red, which prominently featured red lips in its cover.
 Swift helped popularize women's sleeveless formal wear, waistcoats, and thigh jewellery.
 Hairdressers have credited Swift with popularizing "low-maintenance and natural looking" hair in women's hairstyles.

 "The scarf" mentioned in autobiographical lyrics of "All Too Well" has become a signature object associated with Swift.
-Cottagecore experienced a resurgence on the internet after Swift adopted the aesthetic, increasing sales of hand-knitted Aran jumpers in Ireland and the U.S. RTÉ thanked Swift for putting cardigans "back on the map" with Folklore.
+Cottagecore experienced a resurgence on the internet after Swift adopted the aesthetic, increasing sales of hand-knitted Aran jumpers in Ireland and the U.S. Irish broadcaster RTÉ credited Swift with putting cardigans "back on the map" with Folklore.
 Upon Evermores release, replicas of the flannel coat Swift wore on the cover artwork sold out on Farfetch instantaneously.

 The Eras Tour increased demand for metallic boots, cowboy hats, and sequin dresses.
 CNN reported that fashion retailers marketed their products to target attendees of the tour, with various clothing brands creating a range of items inspired by Swift and her "eras" and scoring their biggest sales year yet.
 Some scholars felt Swift mainstreamed gothic aesthetics with Reputation and The Tortured Poets Department, the former characterized by its snake-inspired cyber-gothic motifs and the later mainly dark academia.
 When Swift began dating American football player Travis Kelce and attended several of his games wearing Kansas City Chiefs merchandise in 2023, both the team and the National Football League (NFL) were met with unprecedented increase in merchandise sales.
 The non-merchandise pieces that she wore to the games, belonging to female-owned small businesses, were also met with record sales.